fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 Generate contour image of likelihood
 ------------------------------------

-In the case of Etienne model EcoloPy allow user to draw contour frame of likelihood (Figure :num:`figure <my-figure>`)
+In the case of Etienne model EcoloPy allow user to draw contour frame of likelihood (:num:`Figure #my-figure`)

 ::